 Any activities of SAGA staff, members and industry role players which violate these and other applicable antitrust laws are detrimental to the interests of the association and its members, and are unequivocally contrary to SAGA’s policy.
-Should the SAGA staff, members and industry role players violate this policy then such a member’s further membership or registration needs to be reviewed by the Board and appropriate actions taken?
+Should the SAGA staff, members and industry role players violate this policy then such a member’s further membership, registration or association needs to be reviewed by the Board and appropriate actions taken!

 5. Discussion Topics

 SA antitrust law, in principle, prohibits the exchange of commercially sensitive and current market information which competitors normally keep secret.
 It is impossible to provide an exhaustive list of objectionable discussion topics as the competitive significance of many issues is dependent upon the context in which they are raised.

 However, it is SAGA’s strict policy to follow a prudent rule in relation to antitrust issues.
 Therefore, no commercial topics outside the scope of SAGA´s mission or noted intent of the gathering, should ever be acted upon, or even considered, at SAGA meetings and gatherings.

 SAGA meeting discussions shall be limited to (written) agenda topics and minutes shall be provided, where required.
 In particular, SAGA’s antitrust policy prohibits any discussions or exchange of information between SAGA Staff, Members and Industry Role Players that might constitute or imply an agreement or concerted practice concerning:

 - prices or price factors, including discounts, rebates, and reductions;

 - credit conditions or any other terms or conditions of sale;